michaelyatco/choredoor/ChoreDoor2.md

 ### 2. What's in store?
 More doors!

 1. [ ] Great job!
-You've completed your first objective so now let's add two more closed doors in the same `div` as your first door and assign them the `id` values of `door2` and `door3` respectively.
+You've completed your first objective so now you're going add two more closed doors in the same `div` as your first door and assign them the `id` values of `door2` and `door3` respectively.

     >Hint - Make sure to wrap your link in quotation marks:    `<img src="image-location.jpg" />`.
 You can add the `id` attribute inside the `<img>` tag - just make sure your `id` is also wrapped in quotation marks.